mvaisakh/art-testing/README.md

    be run to check the benchmark is working correctly.
 3. Leave iterations as parameter -- Test launcher will fill it with a value to make sure it runs in a reasonable duration.
-4. Benchmarks should take between 5 and 10 seconds to run.
+4. Without auto-calibration benchmarks should run for a reasonable amount of time on target.
+Between 1 and 10 seconds is acceptable.
+   (`tools/benchmarks/run.py --target --dont-auto-calibrate`)

 ### Example